 Creetown stands on the east side of the River Cree just at the point it opens out into Wigtown Bay.
 It is almost exactly half way between Dumfries and Stranraer by road, but its relative tranquility is preserved by a bypass which takes the A75 along the shore of the River Cree past the west side of the village.

 The origins of Creetown were as Ferrytown of Cree, the point from which for several centuries from the 1500s travellers were ferried across the River Cree to land on the far shore, known as the Moss of Cree, before making their way by road to Wigtown.
-In the early 1600s the village grew after the building through it of the military road built from Dumfries to Portpatrick to facilitate the plantation of Ulster by James VI/I.

 The village really began to grow with the opening up of a number of industries in the area.
 The large scale excavation of sea shells took place at the mouth of the River Cree, and the extracted shells, useful as fertiliser, were exported by sea from Creetown.
 Meanwhile James McCullogh also built a cotton mill, and lead mining in the area resulted in the establishment of a lead shot factory which remained in production until 1840.